PaddleCV-SIG/PaddleLabel/doc/dataset_file_structure.md

 	"id": int,
 	"name": str,
 	"supercategory": str,
+	"color": str // this feature isn't in the coco spec.
 }
 ]
 ```

 We parse the annotation file with [pycocotoolse](https://github.com/linhandev/cocoapie).
 It's essentially the origional [pycocotools](https://github.com/cocodataset/cocoapi) with some dataset management features added.
-We look for three json files under the Dataset Path: train.json, val.json and test.json.
+We look for three json files under the Dataset Path: `train.json`, `val.json` and `test.json`.
 Tasks parsed from these three files will go to the training, validation and test subset respectively.
-Be sure **not to define an image more than once across all files** otherwise import will fail. xx_list.txt and labels.txt isn't used in all projects importing COCO.
+Be sure **not to define an image more than once across all files** otherwise import will fail. `xx_list.txt` and `labels.txt` aren't used in all projects importing COCO.

-We will import all images under the Dataset Path folder as tasks.
-We match images on disk with image record in COCO json by looking for an image with relative path to Dataset Path ending with file_name value in COCO image record.
+We will import all images under the `Dataset Path` folder as tasks.
+We match images on disk with image record in COCO json by looking for an image with relative path to `Dataset Path` ending with file_name value in COCO image record.
 For example an image with path `\Dataset Path\folder\image.png` will be match to image record with file_name `image.png`.
 If none or more than one match is found, import will fail.
 For example, images with path `\Dataset Path\folder1\image.png` and `\Dataset Path\folder2\image.png` will both be matched with image record with file_name value `image.png`.
 It's advised to put all images under a single folder to avoid duplicate image names.

-If an image record doesn't have width or height, we will decide them by reading the image during export.
-This can slow down dataset export.
+If an image record doesn't have width or height, we will decide them by reading the image during import.
+This can slow down dataset import.

 During export, the three json files will all be generated even if there is no image record in some of them.

+In the categories section we added a color record.
+This isn't present in the origional coco spec.
+Color will be exported and used during import.

 ## Segmentation

+We support two types of segmentation task and two im/export formats: semantic segmentation and instance segmentation task, mask and polygon format.
+Semantic and instance segmentation are the same with polygon format while mask format trests the two types of tasks differently.

+### COCO Polygon Format

 ### Semantic Segmentation